tamarin-prover/tamarin-prover/src/003_example.md

 ~~~~

 models the interaction between calls to these three algorithms by specifying
-that the decryption of the cypertext using the correct private key returns the
+that the decryption of the cyphertext using the correct private key returns the
 initial plaintext.
 For more details on user-specified equations see the section
 on [Cryptographic Messages](004_cryptographic-messages).